Shami kebab (or Shamia) with stuffing

 - Grind it in a food processor or in a blender to a smooth mixture.
 Remove the whole spices after cooking.
 Add required amount of salt.
 Mix well and keep it in the fridge for 2 hours or overnight.
 You can prepare it in advance and can refrigerate it and cook it the next day.

-- For stuffing: chop all the ingredients very finely, mix it and keep it aside.
+- Chop all the ingredients for the stuffing very finely.
+Mix and keep aside.

 - Take the mixture out from the fridge roughly about 1/2 hour before cooking.
-Make patties by dipping your fingers in water, make a small lemon size or medium size ball, then stuff it with onion mixture and close it.
-Make a ball shape and then flatten it and make a circle shape.
+Dip your fingers in water to avoid the mixture from sticking to your hands.
+Make patties from small lemon sized or medium sized balls.
+Then stuff with onion mixture and close it.

 - Put the eggs in a bowl, beat well with a fork for a few seconds and then add a pinch of salt.